HKhaan/VectorWarUE4/README.md

 The parts I wrote are not the cleanest.
 So don't take what I wrote as an example of how you have to write cpp.

-!!Note: the reason the ecf folder is called ecs is because I didn't know the difference between the two arhitectures during development. (日本語ドキュメントはこちら)
+!!Note: the reason the ecf folder is called ecs is because I didn't know the difference between the two arhitectures during development.

 ### VectorWar UE4